SelinaBlijleven/DataScience-Introduction-2024/README.md

 Getting started with this project requires the following:

-- Python interpreter (3.10 recommended for compatibility)
+- Python interpreter ([3.10](https://www.python.org/downloads/release/python-31014/) recommended for compatibility)
 - An IDE of your choice, preferably using a virtual environment (also for compatibility)
+  - PyCharm (great for version control, software dev, refactoring)
+  - Spyder (nice for beginners, provides a variable explorer and IPython console)
+  - Visual Studio Code (all the plugins for a custom experience)
 - Alternatively; use a virtual machine if one is provided in this case

 At this point pip should have automatically been installed with our python installation.
 We will use this